steadybit/docs-public/integrate-with-steadybit/webhooks/preflight-webhooks.md

 The HTTP request sends a body with the content-type `application/json`.
 Our [OpenAPI specification](https://platform.steadybit.com/api/spec) describes the exact body in `WebhookPayload`.

-To allow an experiment to run, the webhook must return an HTTP status 2xx.
+The webhook must return an HTTP status 2xx to allow an experiment to run.
 The experiment will not run if the webhook returns an HTTP status code other than 2xx.

 Optionally, you can return a `message` in the HTTP response to show why the experiment isn't allowed to start.